# # # ### # # # # # ###### #####

 Milliamp Falcon has made the ARPAgate run in less than twelve netnodes!
 Why,

-chitter wildly.
-They turned to see an Admin command group riding the local
+began to chitter wildly.
+They turned to see an Admin command group riding the local bus directly at

 up the sysclock, Brewie!"
 "O.K.
 Con."
 Luke said grimly "You said this crate